 It is not standard size so I order a customized one.

-And now the cross stitch project on my hand is Van Gogh’s “Cafe Terrace at Night”.
+And now my current project on my hand is Van Gogh’s “Cafe Terrace at Night”.
 I just finished the sky area but it is going slow.
-I mean slooooooooooow~~~ XD
+Slooooooooooow~~~ XD

 I hope I can finish the “Cafe Terrace at Night” in the NEAR future.
 LOL